Jose B. Lingad: Macapagal administration official

-Congressional career
+House of Representatives

 In 1969, Lingad was elected to the House of Representatives under the Liberal Party banner representing the 1st District of Pampanga, the same seat Macapagal had won 20 years earlier.
 Lingad served in the 7th Congress from 1969 to 1972.
 Previously perceived as holding right-wing political views, Lingad shifted to the left while in Congress, supporting farmers' rights and dialogue with the leftist insurgency.
 Lingad's congressional career was abbreviated with the abolition of Congress following the declaration of martial law by Marcos in 1972.
-Lingad, a member of the political opposition against Marcos, was among the first political figures to be arrested and imprisoned on the day martial law was declared.
+On September 28, 1972, Lingad, a member of the political opposition against Marcos, was among the first political figures to be arrested and imprisoned on the day martial law was declared.

 1980 Pampanga gubernatorial election

 Lingad was released from prison after three months and he retired to his Pampanga farm.
 He was called out of retirement by the opposition leader Benigno Aquino Jr., who urged him to run for Pampanga governor in the January 1980 local elections as a candidate of the anti-Marcos opposition with his running mate Jose Suarez for vice governor.
 Lingad was defeated by Estelito Mendoza, but he raised charges of fraud which led to the staging of a new election for governor.